 Karl barely registered her from behind the counter.
 Screw “the customer is always right,” he thought, glancing at Benny, the fat manager.
 He opened the dishwasher and pulled steaming hot forks out one by one.
 Then he noticed a coffee stain on the counter that had to be rubbed twice, three times, four.
 The new girl wove in her seat like she was about to pass out.
 Victory.
 Finally, he met her eyes.
 “Would you like fries with that?”

-What about in the second example.
-Did we still get that same information?
+What about in the second example–did we still get that same information?
 Now what about it is different, then?
 There are a few things.
 First, we were able to get “hungry” without anybody saying the word.
 The rush on Katie’s part to get to the counter combined with a little bit of interiority about what she’s feeling and then matched to her shouting out an order.
 We’re pretty sure she’s hungry or, at the very least, that something urgent is going on.

 We get more into Karl’s head here.
 We get his tension with the manager and his attitude about a common customer service adage right away.
 He won’t even look at the customer.
 Instead, he busies himself with painstakingly removing forks “one by one” or the tally of how many times he wipes the counter.
 These drag out the scene without once using the word “procrastination.”

 Another kind of knowing, the kind you practice every day in your life, is the detective work kind.
 You have to do some reasoning, some sleuthing, you have to actively pay attention to what’s going on around you — what the world is showing you — in order to figure people out, judge a situation, make your own assumptions and decisions about things.

 Guess what?
 That made them feel like they knew the characters better, it made them more engaged in the story and it gave them a sense of ownership of these people and their scene.
 Since the reader did some work to figure out what was going on, they now feel included, emotionally invested.
 Cool, right?
 And every author should pick creating that experience for their reader over just telling them stuff with every sentence they write.

-Showing v. telling with a person’s inner state and thoughts in third or first person narration is one small exception to the rule.
-I know some of you will ask why I still chose to tell the reader “It felt like a pit had opened up inside her” in the second example, too.
+Showing v. telling with a person’s interiority in third or first person narration is one small exception to the rule.
+(Check out my post on interiority in writing for more on this concept.)
+I know some of you will ask why I still chose to tell the reader “It felt like a pit had opened up inside her” in the second of the two show don’t tell examples, too.
 There are some times when you can show too much.
 If you’re always saying “she punched the wall” or “she spat on the ground,” for example, instead of occasionally just saying what the character feels inside, it can get overwhelming.
 You don’t have to say “angry” outright, but you can simply tell the reader what’s going on with narration instead of action or gesture.
 Sometimes that’s easier and more direct.